wpsharks/comet-cache-kb/questions/2015/101-why-am-i-seeing-auto-cache-engine-timeout-errors.md

 If you _constantly_ see the XML Sitemap timeout error and you are certain that the Sitemap URL is reachable, then you can try increasing the WordPress timeout as described below.

-### Auto-Cache Timeout Errors
+## Auto-Cache Timeout Errors

-If you are seeing timeout errors in your `/cache/zencache/cache/zc-auto-cache.log`, they probably look like this:
+If you are seeing timeout errors in your `/cache/zencache/cache/zc-auto-cache.log` file, they probably look like this:

 ```
 Time: Mon, 01 Sep 14 22:25:50 +0000